duplocloud/duploctl/CONTRIBUTING.md

 docker compose build duploctl
 ```

 Use buildx to build the multiarch binaries.
+This will output the binaries to the `dist` folder.
 ```sh
 docker buildx bake duploctl-bin
 ```